bnrey/PRACTICA/README.md

 Here are different exercises from courses that I took.

-I am starting with Python and also learning how to use GitHub.
+I am starting with Python and also I am learning how to use GitHub.